-Long Lost Oakland is a collaboration between East Bay Yesterday and Front Group Design.
+Long Lost Oakland is a collaboration between East Bay Yesterday and T.L Simons.
 It consists of a podcast mini-series, free events, a walking tour, and a hand-illustrated, poster-size map.
 The map includes an array of geographic features ranging from buildings and infrastructure to plants and animals.
 The unifying theme of these objects is that they once existed in Oakland, but don’t anymore.

 This project isn’t about evoking nostalgia or romanticizing past eras.
 It’s about trying to make sense of the constantly shifting nature of Oakland in the midst of this moment when we can look around and literally watch the landscape of our city change before our eyes.
 Our hope is that this project will help explain how our past connects to the Oakland we live in today and the future we may be living in soon.